Recovery methods to transform you into a whole new person

 They say that pain comes hand-in-hand with a good workout.
 It’s true to some extent, but you don’t have to put up with the soreness for days.
 There are things you can do to speed up recovery and relax yourself.
 Here’s a list of ways to recover so you won’t feel like deadweight after every workout.

-If you go to those gyms with saunas, then chances are that the resident trainer would have recommended you to use it after your workout.
+If you go to gyms with saunas, then chances are that the resident trainer would recommend you to use it after your workout.
 Not only is it great for recovery, but it complements any intense workout.
-The heat in the sauna makes you sweat and lowers your blood pressure, so it keeps your heart rate elevated similar to a mild run.
-Basically, it’s kind of like a cooldown after your run (minus the cool part).
+The heat in the sauna makes you sweat and lowers blood pressure, so it keeps your heart rate elevated similar to a mild run.
+Basically, it’s like a cooldown after your run (minus the cool part).
 It also helps improve overall lung function and flush out toxins.
 Note that you should only spend at most 15 to 20 minutes to avoid dehydration.

-A massage after a workout will, no doubt, make you feel good as new.
-Athletes and experts swear that it’ll reduce inflammation and muscle tightness.
+A massage after a workout will make you feel as good as new.
+Athletes and experts swear that it reduces inflammation and muscle tightness.
 This is because it lessens the production of cytokines, which is responsible for inflammation.
 Massages also increase mitochondria production, which increase cell reproduction and glucose conversion to energy.
-You can opt for a deep-tissue massage to really dig deep into your muscles, but there’s also a Swedish massage, which is lighter and less vigorous.
+You can opt for a deep-tissue massage to dig deep into your muscles, but there’s also Swedish massage, which is lighter and less vigorous.

 If all other options aren’t possible, there’s always the classic salonpas.
 It’s a temporary fix for any muscles soreness, stiffness, and aching.
 Just stick it to any part of your body where it hurts, and its anti-inflammatory properties have a cooling effect that distracts you from pain.
 Though, it’s only made for minor and shallow aches so if you feel that your soreness runs deeper, it’s better to use other methods.